 Types of devices for sharpening knives

-A sharpening stone for sharpening knives is probably the very first device of this type.
+A whetstone for sharpening knives is probably the very first device of this type.
 A simple, and, most importantly, affordable tool has been successfully coping with its task for many millennia.

-Until now, the classification of machine tools depends on this once uncontested sharpener.
-By type of abrasive material can be:
+To this day, the classification of machine tools depends on this once uncontested sharpener.
+Depending on the type of abrasive material, they can be:

 • bars;